MarcusWebb-IPG/DSPExport/README.md

 ## Purpose

-The `DSPExport` tool is designed to retrieve Mapped DSPs (Demand Side Platforms) from INTERAct on a per-market basis.
+The `Export Mapped DSPs` tool is designed to retrieve Mapped DSPs (Demand Side Platforms) from INTERAct on a per-market basis.
 This script simplifies the process of extracting and organizing DSP data for further analysis or reporting.

 ## Usage